OxWearables/WearableCollectionTutorial/instructions/DataCollection.md

 ### Continue here

-You can now add the wearable accelerometer to your growing personal wearable ecosystem.
+You can now unplug and add the accelerometer to your growing personal wearable ecosystem.
 Please wear the accelerometer on the wrist of the hand that you usually use to write (i.e. your right wrist if you are right-handed).
 Generally, this will be most convenient for people since it is typical to wear a watch on the other wrist.
 However, if for some reason you cannot wear the accelerometer on the wrist of the hand that you use to write, then please wear it on the other wrist.
 The heart-beat symbol should be on the inside of your wrist (i.e. facing towards you).
 ![arrow_alignment](https://user-images.githubusercontent.com/45289908/142623930-4c2ef153-acb5-442f-a65b-84f8eb051fd8.png)